-As of December 31, 2019, we had an accumulated deficit of \$233.5 million.
+As of December 31, 2020, we had an accumulated deficit of \$290.0 million.
 Since our inception, we have experienced a history of negative cash flows from operating activities.
 We anticipate that we will continue to incur losses for the foreseeable future as we continue our clinical trials.
 Further, we expect that we will need additional capital to continue to fund our operations.
-Our currently available sources of liquidity include our unrestricted balance of cash and cash equivalents of \$1.8 million and the \$10.0 million of remaining funds available under the Letter Agreements as of December 31, 2019.
-Based on our current operating plan, we believe that our current cash and cash equivalents will allow us to meet our liquidity requirements into March 2020.
+As of December 31, 2020, our currently available sources of liquidity include our unrestricted balance of cash and cash equivalents of \$5.7 million.
+Based on our current operating plan, we believe that our current cash and cash equivalents, availability under the ATM Offering and amounts raised under the LPC Purchase Agreement through February 24, 2021 will allow us to meet our liquidity requirements through the end of the third quarter of 2021.
 These factors raise substantial doubt regarding our ability to continue as a going concern.
 In addition to available cash and cash equivalents and available funds discussed above, we are seeking possible additional partnering opportunities for our GKA, GLP-1r and other drug candidates which we believe may provide additional cash for use in our operations and the continuation of the clinical trials for our drug candidates.
 We are evaluating several financing strategies to fund our planned and ongoing clinical trials, including direct equity investments and future public offerings of our common stock.
 The timing and availability of such financing are not yet known.